-4 SFP Gb/s slots are provided for Ethernet or DRTIO communications.
-Communication with a host machine is supported over Ethernet, while the Distributed Real-Time Input/Output (DRTIO) system allows for the use of additional core devices (e.g. Kasli 2.0, Kasli-SoC) as satellite cards, capable of running subkernels or distributing commands from the DRTIO master.
+4 SFP 6Gb/s slots are provided.
+One may be used for Ethernet, which supports communication with a host machine.
+Remaining slots can be used by the AR-TIQ Distributed Real-Time Input/Output (DRTIO) system, which allows for the use of additional core devices (e.g. Kasli 2.0, Kasli-SoC) as satellite cards, capable of running subkernels or distributing commands from the DRTIO master.